 This table will help you take a closer look at the key features and benefits of Roth IRAs.
-Please note that the information provided in the table is for the 2015 tax year.
+Please note that the information provided in the table is for the 2019 tax year.

 Your ability to contribute to a Roth IRA depends on your income level.
 (See Contributions for more information.)

 Earnings grow tax-free.
-(Taxes and possible federal tax penalties apply on nonqualified distributions.)
+Taxes and possible federal tax penalties apply on nonqualified distributions.

-All qualified distributions are tax-free.
+Qualified distributions are tax-free.
 Nonqualified distributions may be subject to taxes and possible federal tax penalties.

-Nonqualified distributions are considered to be taken in the following order:
+Distributions are considered to be taken in the following order:

 There are no required minimum distributions during your lifetime.